From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

 DSL is an acronym that stands for Digital Subscriber Line.
 It refers to a transmission standard under which data can be transmitted and received at high transmission rates via a bifilar copper line of the telephone network.
 Because DSL data is transmitted in a different frequency range than telephone data (voice or fax), users can speak on the telephone and surf the Internet at the same time.
 A DSL connection offers much faster Internet speeds than earlier modem and ISDN connections.

-DVB is an acronym that stands for Digital Video Broadcasting.
-It refers to the international transmission standard for digital television.
-Under this standard, digital broadcasting signals are transmitted by way of data compression (see mpeg).
-The suffixes C, S, and T indicate the transmission channel for the signals, i.e. cable, satellite or terrestrial.
-In Germany, the development of DVB-H – which enables the transmission of digital television to mobile terminal devices such as smartphones – is currently not being further pursued.
-The suffixes S2, C2 and T2 describe the standard for high-resolution television.
+DVB is an abbreviation for Digital Video Broadcasting and refers to the international transmission standard for digital television.
+Digital broadcast signals are transmitted via data compression (see mpeg).
+The addition C, S or T indicates the transmission path of the signals, i.e. cable, satellite or terrestrial.
+The additions S2, C2 or T2 describe the standard for high-definition television.

 DVR is an abbreviation for Digital Video Recorder and describes a hard disk recorder that contains a hard disk for recording programmes.